-How to Move Columns in Excel (and Rows) – Full Tutorial
+How to Move Columns in Excel (6 Easy Methods)

-Knowing how to move rows and columns in Excel is as important as knowing how to copy and paste – it’s essential.
+Knowing how to move columns in Excel is as important as knowing how to copy and paste – it’s essential.

 This is something you’d have to do almost all the time while you work in Excel.